huggingface/dataset-viewer/docs/source/croissant.md

 ## What is Croissant?

 Croissant is a metadata format build on top of [schema.org](https://schema.org/) aimed at describing datasets used for machine learning to help indexing, searching and loading them programmatically.
-It's

 <Tip>